Safiqoli Khan Undiladze

-Safiqoli Khan (also spelled Safi Qoli; died 1632) was a Safavid official of Georgian origin, who served as the governor (hakem) of Lar in 1629-1630 (1st tenure) and in 1632 (2nd tenure) during the reign of king Safi (r.
+Safiqoli Khan also spelled Safi Qoli Khan (صفی قلی خان; died 1632) was a Safavid official of Georgian origin, who served as the governor (hakem) of Lar in 1629–1630 (1st tenure) and in 1632 (2nd tenure) during the reign of Shah Safi (r.
 1629–1642).

 A scion of the Undiladze clan, he was a son of Imam-Quli Khan and thus a grandson of the highly celebrated Safavid military commander and statesman Allahverdi Khan.
-In late 1632, during the widespread purges that were initiated by the order of king Safi himself, Safiqoli was executed along with his father and brother.
+In late 1632, during the widespread purges that were initiated by the order of Shah Safi himself, Safiqoli was executed along with his father and brother.